rol4400/ServerlessTest/README.md

 The app folder contains folders for routes, tests and models.
 Documentation for these can be found at: https://github.com/biggora/caminte When a new model is added, the routes for it should be imported into the api.js file for them to be used.
 All api routes are proxied to /api to keep them separate from front-end routes.
 The views folder contains the front-end for the site.
 These are all vue components; however, the folders and files follow a naming convention enforced by nuxt.
 Nuxt will automatically generate routes and compile these files.
 For information on how stylesheets, VueJS components etc. should be implemented check out: https://nuxtjs.org/guide/

 To start the development server run "npm run dev".
-This will build the viewjs files using nuxt, check for code inconsistencies using jslint and start a server on localhost:3000.
+This will build the viewjs files using nuxt, check for code inconsistencies using eslint and start a server on localhost:3000.
 Most code /app should be able to be changed and tested without restarting the server and any changes to VueJS files should cause nuxt to rebuild.

 Deployment
 ------------------